 - Cutting out the bottom section where the wood cabinetry meets the floor

-- Cutting out some extra wood left and right to ensure the perfect fit
+- Cutting out some extra wood left and right to ensure the perfect fit and moving a cabinet door over slightly

 - Ensuring the island charging tower is in the upright position (this will forever remain up after the install as there is no longer room for it to be recessed)